ladeira1/ladeira1/README.md

-# Hi :wave:
-## My name is João, and I welcome you to my GitHub!
+# Hi, my name is João, and I welcome you to my GitHub! :wave:

 I am an enthusiast of Web and Mobile development technologies who's addicted to Dark Theme.